jasonbayton/11ty/_src/blog/2023/08/product-files-the-doordash-tablet.md

 ## Wrapping up

-I've covered off a fair bit of my experience brining the T8 to market from a product development point of view.
+I've covered off a fair bit of my experience bringing the T8 to market from a product development point of view.
 I naturally haven't touched on everything that went into launching the T8, nor some of the more bespoke requests from DoorDash on customisations they've received over the years to the model, including:

 - Hardware revisions configured to local markets/geographies we didn't initially launch into
 - Custom hardware configurations (NFC was removed from one revision for a particular use case)